david-kocharyan/ox_task/README.md

 - Easier to diff, archive, and feed downstream tools per repo.
 - Embeds artifact paths for DOT/PNG.
 - Graphviz DOT is also written standalone for manual `dot -Tpng` rendering.

-### What I deliberately did not build

-- Web UI, database, or scheduled scans
-- SARIF/CSV exporters (JSON is enough for the assignment)
-- Private registry auth for non-public repos
-- Custom severity policy / CI gate exit codes

-These are reasonable extensions but would dilute the assignment's focus on CLI design, resilience, and packaging.

-## License

-MIT